covid19india/CovidCrowd/README.md

 python manage.py importcsv ./data/raw_data.csv
 ```

-This will create a new report for every row that has a data entry.
+This will create a new patient for every row that has a data entry, and
+automatically geocode the cities using OpenStreetMap Nominatim.
 Mainly it looks
 to see if the `Date Announced` column has a value.
 If the `Patient number` is
 already present it will be skipped.
 So running multiple imports is not an issue.

-**Note:** It will only generate "Report" objects and not "Patient" objects.
-You
- will have to manually create a patient based on the imported reports.
-Apologies
- for inconvenience during setup.
-We emphasize on clarity of data over simplicity
-  of creating a patient record.